 Moung Ngwe Zin Building on Kad Kong Ta

 The Moung Ngwe Zin building is on Kad Kong Ta, which is a historical quarter of Lampang parallel to the bank of the Wang River.
 Moung Ngwe Zin was a Burmese teak trader who built the house in 1908.
 It is one of the most beautiful Burmese inspired residences in Thailand.
 He is credited with establishing the Wat Chai Mongkol (aka Wat Chong Ka) and the local Kanlayanee School.

 According to some, this building was a store selling western consumer goods to resident British employees working for one of the teak logging companies.
 It allegedly has also served as a grocery store, bar and hotel for employees of the Bombay Burmah Trading Corporation.
 The BBTC was one the most prominent British teak logging company.

 Lakon, centre of the teak industry

-Some of the British teak companies had been operative in Burma for many years.
-They brought with them Burmese and Shan workers and staff.
-They established temples and built houses in typical Burmese and Shan architectural style.
-The building has been beautifully restored and now houses an art gallery and cafe on the ground floor.
-On our last visit to Lampang in September 2019 the house was still open as a coffee shop.
+Some of the British teak companies had been operating for many years in Burma.
+They brought with them many Burmese and Shan workers.
+These immigrants established temples and built houses in typical Burmese and Shan architectural style.
+The building has been beautifully restored.
+The association of Siamese architects awarded the owners of the building the outstanding architecture award for Lanna building conservation.